About my research

 Sexual assault and other gender-based violence research

-Connected to my work on SAKI, I am currently PI on an investigator-initiated $770,000 National Institute of Justice-funded study (2018-VA-CX-0002) entitled “Using Sentiment Analysis and Topic Modeling in Assessing the Impact of Police Signaling on Investigative and Prosecutorial Outcomes in Sexual Assault Reports.”
-We are using machine learning technology to analyze the narratives of nearly 6,000 sexual assault police reports from the Cleveland Division of Police over almost two decades for “signaling” language regarding a victim’s credibility—or innuendo indicating their disbelief of the victim’s claims.
+Connected to my work on SAKI, I was the PI on an investigator-initiated $770,000 National Institute of Justice-funded study (2018-VA-CX-0002) entitled “Using Sentiment Analysis and Topic Modeling in Assessing the Impact of Police Signaling on Investigative and Prosecutorial Outcomes in Sexual Assault Reports.”
+We used machine learning technology to analyze the narratives of nearly 6,000 rape reports from the Cleveland Division of Police over two decades for “signaling” language regarding a victim’s credibility—or innuendo indicating their disbelief of the victim’s claims.
 Machine learning technology is a type of artificial intelligence that iteratively teaches computer software to detect language patterns.
 In this research project, these detected textual patterns will be used in predictive modeling to determine if signaling impacted case outcomes.
+(Peer-reviewed publications from that study, here and here.)

 In addition to research related to sexual assault (i.e., SAKI, NIJ-funded study on rape reports), I am also actively conducting criminological research on intimate partner sexual assault and human trafficking.
-I currently have two funded human trafficking projects and one pending proposal in collaboration with the Cleveland Rape Crisis Center (CRCC), discussed in greater detail in the publications, grants, and funding section below.
-Also, I continue to be actively engaged in the anti-human sex trafficking community in Cleveland.
+Recently funded human trafficking projects include colloborations with the Cleveland Rape Crisis Center and the Collaborative to End Human Trafficking.

 Violent crime and forensic intelligence